delphicventurescode/AMPES_myPESTLERepo/Brand_Management/A8e_Announcements_of_Jan_6_2026/README.md

 [+]

+Notes and comments:

+1. Forms have been created to tackle attendance related issues, et cetera.

-Only people with issues related to attendance, et cetera, will need to fill out the form.
+2. Only people with issues related to attendance, et cetera, will need to fill out one of the forms.

-You will be given directions in class regarding fillng out the form.
-Don't fill out the form unless directed to do so.
+3. You will be given directions in class regarding fillng out the form.
+Don't fill out the form until directed to do so.

 [+]
 ### Form Links